-Microsoft Office is the most popular office suite, not only for Windows but for macOS as well.
+Microsoft Office is compatible with Big Sur and has been optimized to work smoothly with the latest macOS version.
 Users often rely on Word, Excel, PowerPoint, and other Office apps for work and school projects.
 Here are some of the Microsoft Office changes for Big Sur users:

 - Updated Notification Center

 A redesigned Notification Center puts all your notifications and widgets into a single, dedicated column.
 Notifications are automatically sorted by most recent, and redesigned Today widgets deliver information at a glance.

 - Optimized Battery Charging

 Optimized Battery Charging is designed to reduce the wear on your battery and improve its lifespan by ensuring that your Mac notebook is fully charged when unplugged.
 Optimized Battery Charging learns your daily charging routine and activates only when your Mac predicts that it will be connected to a charger for an extended period of time.
 For PowerPoint, there are some improvements in photo/video editing before importing into a presentation.

 More video editing options to change exposure, add filters or rotate a video.
 Retouch tool has been improved to fix blemishes, dust marks and other nuisances from photos.
 Add Captions to photos to photos or videos.
 Captions is the new name for Descriptions.

 20 new document fonts with the current 18 fonts upgraded with more weights and italics.
 Messages in any of the 23 Indian languages can now add a matching effect.

 Big Sur updates the emoji font to include the same 117 emoji just added to iOS 14.2.
 In other words, the Apple Color Emoji font changes in Big Sur.